Clementjatts/FantasyLeagueManager/README.md

-# Fantasy League Manager
+# Fantasy Premier League Manager

-A comprehensive fantasy league management system built with modern web technologies.
-This platform enables users to create, manage, and participate in fantasy sports leagues with real-time updates, detailed statistics tracking, and an intuitive user interface.
+A comprehensive Fantasy Premier League management system built with modern web technologies.
+This platform connects to the official Fantasy Premier League API to provide real-time player data, statistics, and league management features with an intuitive user interface.

 ## Features
 - **League Management**